fatkodima/online_migrations/docs/background_migrations.md

 **Note**: These migration helpers should be run inside the migration against the database where background migrations tables are defined.

+## Depending on migrated data

+You shouldn't depend on the data until the background migration is finished.
+If having 100% of the data migrated is a requirement, then the `ensure_background_migration_succeeded` helper can be used to guarantee that the migration was succeeded and the data fully migrated.

 ## Testing

 At a minimum, it's recommended that the `#process_batch` method in your background migration is tested.
 You may also want to test the `#relation` and `#count` methods if they are sufficiently complex.